National Weather Service Forecast for:

 Overnight |

-Rain.
-Low around 39.
-Northwest wind 5 to 7 mph.
-Chance of precipitation is 90%.
-New precipitation amounts between a tenth and quarter of an inch possible. |
+A chance of showers, mainly before 8pm, then a chance of rain after 10pm.
+Cloudy, with a low around 48.
+East wind 10 to 13 mph.
+Chance of precipitation is 30%.
+New precipitation amounts of less than a tenth of an inch possible. |

 Saturday |